Citron kinase: Anillin

 The scaffold protein anillin is one of the most crucial partners of RhoA during cytokinesis and plays a fundamental role in the assembly and stabilization of the contractile ring by interacting with RhoA, septins, F-actin, myosin II, and mDia2 and it has been shown that its depletion results in cleavage furrow instability.
 Citron-K is capable of physically and functionally interacting with the actin-binding protein anillin.
 Like active RhoA, anillin is also displaced from the midbody in Citron-K-depleted cells.
 The overexpression of Citron-K and of anillin leads to abscission delay.
 These results stress that Citron-K is a crucial abscission regulator that may promote midbody stability through active RhoA and anillin.

 Clinical implications

 Citron-K is expressed during neurogenesis and plays important roles in neuronal progenitor cell division.
 Recessive mutations in Citron-K cause severe microcephaly both in rats and mice.
 In humans and rodents, loss of Citron-K expression results in defects in neurogenic cytokinesis.
 Similarly in Drosophila, RNAi knockdown of Citron-K results in a failure of cellular abscission.
 CIT is associated with microlissencephaly.

+Formation of extracellular vesicles

+During HIV-1 viral release in human cell lines, in addition to increasing viral production and release, citron kinase (a RhoA effector) enhanced the release of vesicles bearing HSC70, CD82, and LAMP1, suggesting that citron kinase is involved in the exocytosis of late endosomal compartments.